malliaris/SSNS/README.md

 Outputting trajectory data is not implemented, nor planned, but would be very doable... either saving to disk through the browser or just opening a new tab with text data.
 And screenshots are always possible, of course 😀.
 Ditto for reading saved trajectory in from disk.

+For those who favor the keyboard over the mouse and are on desktop, not mobile:

+* hit <samp>TAB</samp> to cycle through input buttons/fields; <samp>SHIFT-TAB</samp> to reverse
+* if a button is currently selected, hit or hold <samp>ENTER</samp> to repeatedly "press" it
-For those who favor the keyboard over the mouse, <samp>Tab</samp>ing through input buttons/fields is sometimes convenient, with <samp>Enter</samp> to repeatedly "press" the currently selected button and up/down arrows to change the value in the currently selected numerical input.
+* if a numerical input is currently selected, hit or hold up/down arrows to change the value

 Browser development tools are indispensable when doing development, but can also be handy when just running the code.  <samp>console.log()</samp> is used a fair amount to print informational messages to the JavaScript console.